Kwiatens/FloV3R/README.md

 I recommend applying soldermask to the board.
 For doing vias you can electroplate them or use a wire from RJ45 cable so that you insert them into the via and solder it from both sides.

 ### FloV3R R1 Mainboard:
 The mainboard of the headset is an dual layer PCB.
-It is the easier one to assamble :p Headset uses iluminated ping-pong balls for tracking, PSMoveService makes this possible.
+Headset uses iluminated ping-pong balls for tracking, PSMoveService makes this possible.
 [ToDo]